-How We Built More Than 100 Customer Success-Integrations for our Product
+How We Built More Than 100 Integrations for Our Product

 If there is one thing that sets Akita apart from its competitors in Customer Success software, it is our ability to ingest data from virtually any data source a customer may have.
 This includes: